 - GPI/O: Connect to the GPI/O outputs of your automation system or routing or master control switcher to control special processor functions and recall presets.
 Note that GPI A and B require a held contact closure to ground for the duration of the function.
 However, GPI 1-6 require only a momentary contact closure to ground; if held, other numerical GPIs cannot be selected. - ETHERNET: Automatically senses 10 or 100BASE-T Ethernet connectivity.
 The UPMAX 2251 will appear on the network as: upMAX followed by the units serial number (i.e. upMAX-04301 (your number will be different)).
-The units workgroup is defaulted to WORKGROUP with no password.
-This connection is primarily used to support a software remote control running on a standard PC clone via a standard network connection. - Metadata In: Connect to the Professional Audio Metadata output of a VANC de-embedder or Dolby E decoder to input external metadata (not currently supported). - Metadata Out: Connect to the metadata input of a Dolby E or Dolby Digital encoder (not currently supported).
+The units workgroup is defaulted to WORKGROUP with no password. - Metadata In: Connect to the Professional Audio Metadata output of a VANC de-embedder or Dolby E decoder to input external metadata. - Metadata Out: NOT CURRENTLY USED (passive loop-through of Metadata In).